Lifetime (Ben&Ben song): Background

 The song was inspired by a fan's comment from the music video of "Pagtingin" on YouTube.
 The fan, who uses the name Anne jou on YouTube, wrote her experience of being secretly in love with her best friend, but was scared of expressing her feelings as she feared of losing her friendship with him.
 Eight years later, at her best friend's wedding with another woman, he thanked her for being her best friend and confessed that, just like her, he had feelings for her, but was scared of expressing his feelings for her fearing the loss of their friendship also.

-Release
+Release and music video

 The standalone single and lyric video were released on Spotify and YouTube respectively on June 4, 2020.
 The music video was written and directed by Raymond Dacones and Trina Razon, and was released on July 29, 2020.
+It depicts a man who paints a woman in a yellow dress.
+It features scenes of them dancing together and exploring artworks in a gallery, holding hands.
+The narrative concludes with the painter awakening in front of his canvas, understanding that the joyful moments spent dancing were merely a dream.